History of the Perron family and the Harrisville Haunting (true story behind the movie The Conjuring)

 The Conjuring Doll (featured in the movie)

-The doll shown in the movie was based on a separate case from 1970 that paranormal investigators Ed and Lorraine Warren handled, the case of the Annabelle doll.
+The doll shown in The Conjuring movie was based on a separate case from 1970 that paranormal investigators Ed and Lorraine Warren handled, the case of the Annabelle doll.
+Similar to the earlier Robert the Doll and other creepy doll cases, it was believed that a demonic entity dwelt inside Annabelle the doll.
 Warrens.net explains the case:

 “A nursing student named Donna received the Raggedy Ann Doll from her mother as a birthday present.
 Shortly thereafter, Donna and her roommate Angie began to notice that the doll would switch positions and move around their apartment on its own.
 Donna and Angie then began to notice childlike messages that had been scribbled onto parchment paper, which they concluded must have come from the doll.
 Things escalated when their friend Lou, who had been staying with them, claimed that the doll tried to strangle him during the night.
 On another occasion, Lou believed that the possessed Annabelle doll was responsible for bloody claw-like scratches that mysteriously appeared across his chest when he went to investigate a noise coming from Donna’s room.